 The Unexpected Rooster and the Search for Answers

 When I got my very first chickens, all were supposed to be pullets (girls).
 But one day, to my surprise, Henni(fer) started crowing!
 I loved having my sweet chicks, but a rooster?
 That was uncharted territory for me.
-Up until that point, everything I’d seen or heard about rooster attacks involving them chasing, biting, or kicking someone.
+Up until that point, everything I’d seen or heard about rooster attacks involving them chasing, biting, or kicking someone and to always make sure you wore long pants and long sleeves to help protect yourself.
 Naturally, I was a little nervous.

 The moment I heard that first crow, I dove into research, determined to learn everything I could about working with roosters.
 However, the methods I found just didn’t sit right with me.
-Almost everything I read was about dominating the rooster—holding him down, picking him up and holding him upside down (which, by the way, is extremely dangerous for chickens!), and other techniques that seemed more about forcing submission than building a relationship.
-My background in working with horses had taught me that when you force an animal into doing something they don’t feel safe doing, you don’t create trust—you create a more reactive or shut-down animal.
+Almost everything I read was about dominating the rooster like holding him down, picking him up and holding their body upside down (which, by the way, is extremely dangerous for chickens!), and other techniques that seemed more about forcing submission than building a relationship.
+My background in working with horses had taught me that when you force an animal into doing something they don’t feel safe doing, you don’t create trust, you create a more reactive or shut-down animal.
 In my experience, this approach can make them more dangerous and unpredictable, whereas an animal that feels secure and understood is far more reliable and at ease.

 A Difficult Decision

 As a first time backyard chicken keeper and without finding success stories of people working with their roosters in a way I felt comfortable with, I reached out to a friend who owned a farm with plenty of space to free range and a large flock of chickens.
 They were thrilled at the prospect of adding a colored rooster to their farm, which brought me a sense of relief and happiness as he went to his new home.
 Knowing that he would be going to a place where he would be well cared for and surrounded by other chickens made the decision much easier.
-It wasn’t easy to let him go, but I felt at peace knowing he was heading to a good home.
+It wasn’t easy to let him go, but I felt it was the best solution at the time and had peace knowing he was heading to a good home.

 A New Approach: Building Trust and Connection

 But as fate would have it, when I got more chicks, one of my Buff Orpington pullets started to look very rooster-like as she grew.
 When I heard that familiar crow again, I knew I had to find a different approach, one that would allow us to live together peacefully without me feeling nervous every time I stepped into the chicken yard like last time.
-I knew the methods I had found couldn’t be the only way.
+I knew the methods suggested for their aggressive rooster solution couldn’t be the only way.

 Learning from Experience and Seeking New Methods

 While reading this book, I also discovered a community of fellow chicken keepers at Roovolution who shared a belief in humane treatment and relationship-building with their roosters.
-Their successes reinforced my decision to try a different approach with my own rooster.
+Their successes reinforced my belief that this was the right thing and to try a different approach with my own rooster.
 This journey completely shifted my perspective on what it means to work with these incredible birds.
 Now, I continue to practice these techniques, always striving to create a bond based on mutual respect and understanding.

-As you can see in the photo below, Butter is happily lounging in my lap—I’m very happy having found better practices to work with him has made all the difference.
-He’s such a sweet rooster!
+As you can see in the photo below, Butter is happily lounging in my lap.
+I’m very happy having found better practices to work with him has made all the difference.
+He’s such a sweet rooster and I love that my rooster feels safe enough to trust me to take lap naps.

 A Kinder, More Ethical Way to Work with Roosters

-When searching for advice on handling an aggressive rooster, it’s distressing to encounter suggestions involving cruelty—kicking, holding their body upside down, or even worse.
+When searching for advice on handling an “aggressive rooster”, it was upsetting to find suggestions involving cruel methods for what is seen as aggressive behavior.
+Things like kicking, holding their rooster upside down, or even worse like suggesting a stew pot (can you image if those were the suggestions if you needed help with your horse or even training dogs?).
 It breaks my heart to see anyone advised to harm their animals in the name of improving their behavior.

 The good news is there are much kinder and more ethical methods for building a positive relationship with your rooster.
 So far, we’ve discussed understanding rooster behavior, shifting your perspective from viewing them as aggressors to seeing them as protectors, and shared some of my personal experiences.